How Our 0% Net Carbon Commitment Combats Climate Change

 Progress & Learnings from Measuring Our Emissions

 We’ve made some exciting progress on reducing our carbon footprint since our initial work began in early 2018 and since becoming Climate Neutral Certified in 2020.
-Thankfully, when we compare our data, we see a reduction in carbon emissions across the board year over year from 2019 to 2020 except in a few places where a change in Climate Neutral’s methodology technically skewed the data.
+Thankfully, when we compare our data, we see a cumulative reduction in carbon emissions of 4.2% year over year from 2020 to 2021.

 - Shipping more product from our factories to our distribution center by sea and truck rather than air freight.